 The latest version of Resolution 750 (Rev.WRC-19) includes unwanted emission levels from the fixed service into the frequency band 86-92 GHz but is not addressing unwanted emissions from other active services allocated in frequency bands adjacent to 86-92 GHz.
 Changes to the fixed service levels in this band are out of scope of this agenda item.

-[Placeholder for MS (limited to RSTT) studies]

-[Placeholder for RLS (limited to FOD) studies]

-[Placeholder for Satellite studies]
+The coexistence with RSTT in the 92-94 GHz band is addressed in Annex 3 of Report ITU-R M.2500-0 “Coexistence between high-speed railway radiocommunication system between train and trackside operating in the frequency bands 92-94 GHz, 94.1-100 GHz and 102-109.5 GHz, and radio astronomy service and Earth exploration-satellite service (EESS) (active) and EESS (passive) services”.
+With various scenarios leading to a very large margin varying from about ‒50 to + 50 dB, the static analysis do not provide a relevant conclusion.
+On the other hand, the results of dynamic analysis, for all EESS (passive) sensors, depict a margin of 4 to 13 dB with a ‒54 dBW/100 MHz unwanted emission.

+The coexistence with FOD in the 92-100 GHz band is addressed in Annex 2 of Report ITU-R M.2562-0 “Sharing and compatibility studies between foreign object debris detection system and other services in the frequency ranges 92-100 GHz”.
+Dynamic analysess concluded that a required unwanted emission level of ‒42 dBW/100 MHz in the band 86-92 GHz to be applied to FOD applications operating in the 92-100 GHz band would be sufficient to protect EESS (passive).

+The coexistence with FSS in the 81-86 GHz, 158.5-164 GHz and 167-174.5 GHz bands is addressed in Annex 4 of preliminary draft new Report ITU-R RS.[1.18 – EESS].

+For the band 81-86 GHz (Earth-to-space), the dynamic analysis show that, to ensure protection of EESS (passive) in the band 86-92 GHz, the following unwanted emissions have to be applied to FSS earth stations:

+−39.2 − 16.3(f − 86) dBW/100 MHz for 86.05 ≤ f < 87 GHz

+−59 dBW/100 MHz for 87 ≤ f ≤ 91.95 GHz

+For the bands 158.5-164 GHz (space-to-Earth) and 167-174.5 GHz (space-to-Earth), the potential for interference into the cold calibration of the sensor was identified as the predominant case.
+Technical analysis show that the protection criteria is not exceeded technical analysis and that there is no need to apply unwanted emission limits to FSS space stations.

 Compatibility studies between EESS (passive) and Fixed Service (FS) are addressed in Report ITU-R F.2558-0 “Studies on unwanted emission levels outside the allocated bands for fixed service systems operating in frequency bands from 94.1 GHz to 174.8 GHz for the protection of Earth exploration-satellite service (passive) operating in adjacent bands where footnote RR No. 5.340 of the Radio Regulations applies”.
 These studies were based on a “best estimate” of FS deployments in these frequency bands based on an extrapolation of assumptions used in Report ITU-R F.2239 for the 70/80/90 GHz bands.
 Thus, these limits should be supported as recommended limits, similar to the existing limits in Resolution 750 for the 80 and 90 GHz bands.

 PROPOSALS